Eros and other Anomalous materials.

 Read the quote again ...there is in many of us, obviously, a deep-seated desire to assent to external forces – to be embraced by them, overwhelmed by them, and if possible deprived by them of our own weary responsibility for ourselves.

-My experience is that there must be a power exchange to create the entry into sublimity- and the actual process of power exchange is very difficult to explain; choosing to explore the edges of surrender and entitlement.
-Handing one's sense of authority and privilege over in exchange for the wisdom flash of understanding.
+My experience is that there must be a power exchange to create the entry into sublimity- and the actual process of power exchange is very difficult to explain; it begins with choosing to explore the edges of surrender and entitlement.
+A conscious and consensual transfer, handing one's sense of authority and privilege over, in exchange for the wisdom flash of understanding.
+What it gives is an experience of how it works.
 Seeing directly how daily assumptions about permission, and force operate.
-It has to be with another human.
+For me it has to be with another human.

-Jacques Vallee understands this as the danger with UFO cults, that the power exchange can end most dramatically in a death, as in Heaven's Gate, or the failure of Truthers to live and learn - because humanity and our wealth of knowledge isn't as fantastic as 'what's really happening'.
+Jacques Vallee understands this process of handing over responsibility as one of the prime danger with UFO cults, that the power exchange can end in insanity and death, as in Heaven's Gate, or the failure of Truthers to live and learn - denigrating humanity and our wealth of knowledge- imagining that basic love, kindness and humanity isn't as fantastic as 'what's really happening'.

 But, experientially?

-In his lectures the therapist has spoken of 'Courtly love' too many times for me to ignore.
+In his lectures the therapist had spoken of 'Courtly love' too many times for me to ignore.
 I know the power of dominance and submission, the power of intention.
 And I see Courtly love as the misogynistic version, where submission misses out the physical yearnings of the other.
-The beloved then becomes a cross to be crucified upon, a fire that can never be extinguished.
-Devotion belongs to God alone - or rather to The Virgin.
-The lowly mistral can never have the beloved - but he will love her relentlessly and forever, as if she were the Holy virgin Mary...all his songs will be for her.
+The beloved in such a system of denial, becomes a symbol to evoke pain, a source of endorphins.
+A cross to be crucified upon, a fire that can never be extinguished.
+Devotion, in this cultic belief system belongs to God alone - or rather to The Virgin.
+Due to culture, to power structures, to maintain order the lowly mistral can never have the beloved - so instead he will love her relentlessly and forever, as if she were the Holy virgin Mary...all his songs will be for her.

 As Manley Hall 1928 put it: